sadigaxund/Youtify/README.md

 <h1 align="center">Youtify</h1>

 <p align="center">
-  <strong>Pull high-quality audio from YouTube, preview effects live, tag it, and save it — to your device or straight into a server media library.</strong>
+  Pull high-quality audio from YouTube, shape it with effects, tag it, and save it — to your device or directly into a server media library.
 </p>

 <p align="center">